brianreinhold/Nordic-MPM-Health-Devices/README.md

 - **RTSA** : [Type] [Time-Stamp][Sample-Period][Scale-And-Range-Specification][Sa-Specification][Unit-Code][Simple-Sa-Observed-Value]
 - **String** : [Type] [Time-Stamp][Enum-Observed-Value-Simple-Str]

 Three additional attributes [Supplemental-Types], [Observation-Reference-List], and [Measure-Active-Period] are occasionally used in all measurement templates.
 That makes a total of 18.
-This set of attributes accounts for about everything that exists in the market today as well as specializations defined but not yet available in the market.
+This set of attributes accounts for everything that exists in the market today as well as specializations defined but not yet available in the market.

 The MPM PHD could send a numeric measurement by sending the bytes representing the sequence of attributes [Type] [Time-Stamp][Unit-Code][Simple-Nu-Observed-Value] to the PHG.
 Since the attributes are self-describing, the four attributes could be sent in any order and the PHG could still decode the measurement.